Civil rights movement: Freedom Rides, 1961

 On May 24, 1961, the freedom riders continued their rides into Jackson, Mississippi, where they were arrested for "breaching the peace" by using "white only" facilities.
-New Freedom Rides were organized by many different organizations and continued to flow into the South.
+New Freedom Rides were organized by various groups and continued to flow into the South.
 As riders arrived in Jackson, they were arrested.
 By the end of summer, more than 300 had been jailed in Mississippi.

 … When the weary Riders arrive in Jackson and attempt to use "white only" restrooms and lunch counters they are immediately arrested for Breach of Peace and Refusal to Obey an Officer.
 Says Mississippi Governor Ross Barnett in defense of segregation: "The Negro is different because God made him different to punish him."
 From lockup, the Riders announce "Jail No Bail"—they will not pay fines for unconstitutional arrests and illegal convictions—and by staying in jail they keep the issue alive.
 Each prisoner will remain in jail for 39 days, the maximum time they can serve without losing their right to appeal the unconstitutionality of their arrests, trials, and convictions.
 After 39 days, they file an appeal and post bond...

-The jailed freedom riders were treated harshly, crammed into tiny, filthy cells and sporadically beaten.
+The jailed freedom riders were treated harshly, crammed into tiny, filthy cells, and sporadically beaten.
 In Jackson, some male prisoners were forced to do hard labor in 100 °F heat.
 Others were transferred to the Mississippi State Penitentiary at Parchman, where they were treated to harsh conditions.
-Sometimes the men were suspended by "wrist breakers" from the walls.
+Sometimes the men were suspended from the walls by "wrist breakers".
 Typically, the windows of their cells were shut tight on hot days, making it hard for them to breathe.

 Public sympathy and support for the freedom riders led John F. Kennedy's administration to order the Interstate Commerce Commission (ICC) to issue a new desegregation order.
 When the new ICC rule took effect on November 1, 1961, passengers were permitted to sit wherever they chose on the bus; "white" and "colored" signs came down in the terminals; separate drinking fountains, toilets, and waiting rooms were consolidated; and lunch counters began serving people regardless of skin color.

 The student movement involved such celebrated figures as John Lewis, a single-minded activist; James Lawson, the revered "guru" of nonviolent theory and tactics; Diane Nash, an articulate and intrepid public champion of justice; Bob Moses, pioneer of voting registration in Mississippi; and James Bevel, a fiery preacher and charismatic organizer, strategist, and facilitator.
 Other prominent student activists included Dion Diamond, Charles McDew, Bernard Lafayette, Charles Jones, Lonnie King, Julian Bond, Hosea Williams, and Stokely Carmichael.